GhostxScott/title-tidy/README.md

 title-tidy [command]
 ```

-Add the `-i` or `--instant` flag to apply changes immediately without the interactive preview.
+* Add the `-i` or `--instant` flag to apply changes immediately without the interactive preview.
+* The `--no-nfo` flag will delete nfo files during the rename process.
+* The `--no-img` flag will delete image files during the rename process.

 ## Commands